0x00A3/DTLCIPP/README.md

 # DTLCIPP
-Discord token grabber or anything sort with rating or malware bassed it will installed the file with no detection and will run it !
+Discord token grabber or anything sort with rating or malware bassed disguised as a discord "Report Bot" it will install the file with no detection and will run it !